resync-tv/resync/README.md

   - Removed cases of unnecessary double-invocation of player.seekTo
   - Removed some backend spaghetti
   - You can now use /r/ instead of /room/.
 Actually /r/ is the default now.
+  - Prevent video from starting whereever youtube wants.
+This is for longer videos that you've started watching on youtube already.